-Julie is the house manager for Madeline’s Swaddle House, current home to 3 moms and 3 newborn babies.
-2 more moms with newborns will be joining her soon when they deliver their babies later this year.
-This safe and sacred space is the latest addition to our growing collection of recovery homes.
-Julie helps these moms live addiction free lives and raise healthy children.
+Julie was the first house manager for Madeline’s Swaddle House, our home for new and expectant moms and newborn babies.
+At this safe and sacred space, Julie helped these moms live addiction-free lives and raise healthy children.

 After three attempts at rehabilitation Julie decided to try something new.
 A friend recommended Healing House so Julie called.
 When Mama Judi answered, Julie knew she made the right call.
 In tears, she asked for healing and Mama Judi promised to help.
 Julie originally planned to stay for 3 months and found a home at the Pink House.
 Eventually she transitioned to the Purple House and then to the Ruth House.
 Then she managed the Healing House day care home for 3 years.
 Healing House became home.